-Wrightsville Beach Museum Waterman Hall of Fame – Time to submit nominations for 2017.
-Nomination period ends
+Wrightsville Beach Museum Waterman Hall of Fame – We are proud to announce the Class of 2017

 - This award was created to reflect the importance of community spirit and personal contributions to the culture of water sports throughout the history of New Hanover County Beaches.